ManicMiners/docs/README.md

 ![ShowLogButton_Screenshot](_media/EditorShowLog.png "Show Log")

-If you are going to use class references in your scripting, head over to the [Classes](_pages/Classes) page.

-!> If you notice something that's incorrect or require an update, create a issue on discord or come over to the #Scripting channel over on discord.
+!> If you notice something that's incorrect or require an update, create a issue on [Discord](https://github.com/manicminers/docs) or come over to the #Scripting channel over on [Discord](https://discord.gg/85k8JHz).

 ## Links
  - [Discord](https://discord.gg/85k8JHz)